-- In the Magistrate Grade II Court where the total value of the estate does not exceed ten thousand shillings; - In the Magistrate Grade I, where the total value of the estate exceeds ten thousand shillings but does not exceed 20 Million shillings; - In the Chief Magistrate's Court, where the total value of the estate exceeds 20 Million but does not exceed 50 Million shillings. - Only in the High Court where the estate of the deceased is valued at more than 50million.
+- In the Magistrate Grade II Court where the total value of the estate does not exceed ten thousand shillings; - but does not exceed 20 Million shillings; - does not exceed 50 Million shillings. - Only in the High Court where the estate of the deceased is valued at more than 50million.